UMD-CS-STICs/389Ospring18/README.md

 | 15 (5/4) | Office Hours | Finals Week |

 ## Homework
 Homeworks will consist of solving a given coding problem online on HankerRank / LeetCode.
-Each student should take a screen recording of him/her solving the problem with https://screencast-o-matic.com/.
+Each student should take a screen recording of him/her solving the problem with https://screencast-o-matic.com/, or similar recording software.
 Each student should upload his/her recording to Google Drive and share a link to the video with their designated TA.
 Homework is due at 10:55AM every Friday (immediately prior to class).
 There will be a 20% penalty per day for late submissions.
 Grading information is below.

 Effort
 - 30 points